STScI-MIRI/Coronagraphy_ExampleNB/pipeline_demos/README.md

 #### `calwebb_detector1-single_file.ipynb`
 - Output location: `./stage1/output-step/{step_name}/`

 This notebook demonstrates how to run and configure each step of `Detector1Pipeline` independently of the rest of the pipeline.
-It is useful to run the pipeline in this way if you want to fiddle with the parameters of a particular step and examine its output without having to run the entire stage.
+It is useful to run the pipeline in this way to fiddle with the parameters of a particular step and examine its output without having to run the entire stage.

 #### `calwebb_detector1-all_exposures.ipynb`
 - Output location: `./stage1/output/`